 - Read My Last Post: The Drowning Pastor: How to Trade Passive Hope for Active Hope this Advent

-God’s Gift for You in 2023: More Fulfillment in Your Life and Work
+Pastor, God Wants to Give You More Fulfillment in Your Life and Work

 Have you ever lost a Christmas gift you received, and you didn’t realize it until sometime later?
 Or have you accidentally left a gift under the tree, and it wasn’t discovered until long after all the other gifts had been opened?